cea-hpc/modules/doc/source/modulefile.rst

 **module-alias** name modulefile

  Assigns the *modulefile* to the alias *name*.
-This command should be placed in one of the **modulecmd.tcl** rc files in order to provide shorthand invocations of frequently used *modulefile* names.
+This command should be placed in one of the :file:`modulecmd.tcl` rc files in order to provide shorthand invocations of frequently used *modulefile* names.

  The parameter *modulefile* may be either